riddlesio/WebSocketStreamClient/README.md

 A WebSocketClient that implements Client.h so that the PubCubClient MQTT library can use it - with wss or ws.

+## Adjustments

+The mosquitto websocket implementation requires the ***Sec-WebSocket-Protocol*** header.
+To achive this I needed to fork [arduino-libraries/ArduinoHttpClient](https://github.com/arduino-libraries/ArduinoHttpClient) to [riddlesio/ArduinoHttpClient](https://github.com/riddlesio/ArduinoHttpClient)

 ## Dependencies

-* [ArduinoHttpClient 0.4.0](https://github.com/arduino-libraries/ArduinoHttpClient) and all of it's dependencys.
+* [Fork of ArduinoHttpClient]((https://github.com/riddlesio/ArduinoHttpClient) and all of it's dependencys.
 <s>Because this works with esp8266/2.4.2 but not with esp8266/2.5.0, use the supplied WebSocketClient250 class instead.</s>

 WITH Board version 2.7.X : (don't work on previous versions)